Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingSemanticHybridQuery.md

 ### Vector Semantic Hybrid Query

 In a vector semantic hybrid query, the `VectorQueries` collection contains the vectors representing the query input.
 The `Fields` property specifies which vector fields to search within.
 The `KNearestNeighborsCount` property dictates the number of nearest neighbors to return as top hits.
-With the semantic configuration now incorporated, we can proceed to execute a semantic hybrid query.
+With the semantic configuration added, we can proceed to execute a semantic hybrid query.

 ```C# Snippet:Azure_Search_Documents_Tests_Samples_Sample07_Vector_Semantic_Hybrid_Search
 IReadOnlyList<float> vectorizedResult = VectorSearchEmbeddings.SearchVectorizeDescription; // "Top hotels in town"